tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 ## Magic Items to Allocate from Elemental Forge
 - Ring of Sharp Mind.
 Constructed by [[Faldrak Bronzehammer|Faldrak]] and [[Seeker]] from the plain gold ring with an empty setting for a small gem, and an enchanted diamond found in the chest of gems, clearly meant to fit into the ring.
 If you fail a Constitution saving throw to maintain concentration on a spell while wearing this ring, you can expend your reaction to succeed instead.
 Once you do this, a facet of the diamond turns cloudy.
 The diamond has six facets.
 When all facets are cloudy, the ring becomes non-magical.
-- A small crystal vial containing one dose of universal solvent.
+- A small crystal vial containing one remaining dose of universal solvent.
 Found in a hidden lead box, and used to destroy the silver threads binding the trapped elemental in the elemental forge.
 - A gray cloak.
 Also found in the lead box.
 Functions as a Cloak of Elvenkind.
 ## Magic Items under Construction by Umli

 Started work on Skaer steel items on 5 Jan 1749, will work 6 days/week.
-Started with 27 lb of Skaer steel.
+Started with 27 lb of Skaer steel. **On 17 Jan will send magic chest with Riswynn shield and 4 quivers of arrows for Wellby.**
 ### Arrows for Wellby
 12 lb Skaer steel for construction
-Started: 19 Jan 1749
+Started: 5 Jan 1749

-Can make a quiver of 20 fine arrows or 10 exceptional arrows in a day, each quiver requiring 1.25 pounds of Skaer steel, including extra steel for payment.
+Working in her spare time while making armor, can construct a quiver of *20 fine arrows* or *10 exceptional arrows* in every 3rd day, each quiver requiring 1.33 pounds of Skaer steel, including extra steel for payment.
 Can create 9 quivers with the available steel.
-Will finish one quiver on each of Jan 19, 20, 21, 22, 23, 24, 26, 27, 28.
+Will finish one quiver on each of Jan 7th, 10th, 14th, 17th, 21st, (22nd, 23rd, 24th, 26th)

 Choices (fine):
 Honed: A perfectly balanced weapon giving +1 to attack